BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 <p>
 A former coworker — who was from the area originally — once called Binghamton "a cesspool of drugs and debauchery", which is kind of funny, but he wasn't wrong.
-Where I lived, there was constant criminal activity, constant police activity, and constant all-around bad behavior, although still some good people.
+Where I lived, there was constant criminal activity, constant police activity, and constant all-around bad behavior.
 </p>

 <hr/>